-- A physician must report the following personal circumstances to the College at the time of registration or whenever the physician becomes aware thereafter:
+- A regulated member must report the following personal circumstances to the College at the time of registration or whenever the regulated member becomes aware thereafter:

-- any physical, cognitive, mental and/or emotional condition that is negatively impacting1 your work or is reasonably likely to negatively impact your work in the future2;
+- any physical, cognitive, mental and/or emotional condition that is negatively impacting1 the regulated member’s work or is reasonably likely to negatively impact his or her work in the future2;

-- a sexual or inappropriate personal relationship between the physician and the patient; and
+- a sexual or inappropriate personal relationship between the regulated member and the patient; and

 - any voluntary or involuntary loss or restriction of diagnostic or treatment privileges granted by an administrative authority or any resignation in lieu of further administrative or disciplinary action.

-- A physician must adhere to restrictions imposed by the College, to the satisfaction of the College, or withdraw from medical practice.
+- A regulated member must adhere to restrictions imposed by the College, to the satisfaction of the College, or withdraw from medical practice.

 1. Conditions would include but not be limited to the following: